koush/docs.scrypted.app/detection/object-detection.md

 Available on all platforms.
 Can use Intel CPU/GPU for hardware acceleration.
 The `Console` will show the available hardware.

+## ONNX

+Available on all platforms.
+Can use NVIDIA and AMD GPU for hardware acceleration.
+The `Console` will show the available hardware.

 ## Tensorflow Lite

 Available on all platforms.
 Can use [Coral.ai](https://coral.ai) TPU for hardware acceleration.